MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

     1. Drag a **Workflow** component from the **Components** tab to a stage or to the **Global Workflow** item in the designer.
 Which one you add it to depends on the following:

         - **Drag it to a stage** when you want to trigger the workflow on entry or exit of the stage.
-The workflow component must be based on the same primary entity as the stage.
+The workflow component must be based on the same primary table as the stage.
         - **Drag it to the Global Workflow item** when you want to trigger the workflow when the process is activated or when the process is archived (when the status changes to **Completed** or **Abandoned**).
-The workflow component must be based on the same primary entity as the process.
+The workflow component must be based on the same primary table as the process.
     1. Select the workflow, and then set properties in the **Properties** tab:

         1. Enter a display name.
         1. Select when the workflow should be triggered.
-        1. Search for an existing on-demand active workflow that matches the stage entity or create a new workflow by selecting **New**.
+        1. Search for an existing on-demand active workflow that matches the stage table or create a new workflow by selecting **New**.
         1. Select **Apply** when you're done.

     For more information on workflows, see [Workflow processes](/common-data-service/workflow-processes.md).